 If your case lasts longer than 3 months, check in with your doctor.
 You may have another condition or be reacting to a medication.

-Pregnant women are in the one group that has a higher chance of a serious complication from this condition.
+Pregnant women are one of the groups that have a higher chance of getting serious complications from this condition.
 If you’re pregnant and get pityriasis rosea, see your OB/GYN at once.
 In one small study, a majority of women who got the rash in the first 15 weeks of pregnancy had miscarriages.